 If you are returning to the college application process or a late start – for whatever your personal situation- please consider all of the factors that are relevant to selecting a major and college.

-You’ll find some of my recent resources particularly valuable – the process is the same – whether you’re the tortoise or the hare in college admissions- everyone applies and enrolls on the time table that suits them best.
+You’ll find some of my recent resources particularly valuable – the process is the same – your speed in addressing college admissions reflects you- everyone applies and enrolls on the time table that suits them best.

 Focus on the same research process to evaluate “FIT” is discussed in my recent blog here: